jns-rch/whatsapp-analytics/README.md

 # whatsapp-analytics
- Analyze you whatsapp chats with python and plot fancy plots about you chat statistics.
+ Analyze your whatsapp chats with python and plot fancy plots about you chat statistics.
 Access all the plots with [streamlit](https://www.streamlit.io/) in your browser.

 ## Setup